CanDIG/federated-learning/README.md

 ## Quick Start

+0. **Pull submodule updates.** The `federated-learning` repository relies on the `mohccn-data` submodule to provide adequate synthetic data for training purposes.
+Pull its most recent updates with `git submodule update --init`.
 1. **Configure docker-compose.** The docker-compose.yaml file expects a .env file in root folder, so that it can configure the Katsu database with some secrets such as the password.
 For a generic configuration, you can run the following to copy and use the default configuration: `cp .default.env .env`
 2. **Spin up Katsu.** Run `docker-compose up katsu`
 3. **Browse Katsu.** Navigate your browser to `localhost:8000`

 ## Ingesting Data

 The `federated-learning` repository provides sample MCODE data in the `mohccn-data` submodule to ingest onto a local Katsu instance.
-To ingest this data, you can run
+To ingest this data, you should run
  ```python
  python mohccn-data/ingest.py testproj testdset testtable http://localhost:8000 /app/chord_metadata_service/scripts/mCode_ingest_scripts.json mcodepacket
  ```